Yudy1993/icecream-streamlit/README.md

 # 🍦 IceCream Generator WebApp

-Welcome to the **IceCream Generator** — a Streamlit web app built with Python that automatically creates pictures of delicious ice cream!
+Welcome to the **IceCream Generator** — a Streamlit web app built with Python that automatically shows pictures of delicious ice cream!

 > Made for the **Data & AI Team** because we *love* ice cream 💖🍨